Grace Bian (she/her)

 Lauren comes to the land colonially known as Vancouver from Haida Gwaii, which is the home of her Nuni’s (grandmother’s) people.
 Lauren is a registered member of the Skidegate Band, of the Haida Nation.
 Her family’s crest is the Hummingbird, of the Juus Clan, on her father’s side.
 She is the great-great-granddaughter of Chief Skidegate (Edward Collinson), and Emma Young.
 On her mother’s side she is of Cree Métis heritage from the Red River Valley, through southern Alberta.
 Lauren’s traditional name is llaanaay, given to her by her Nuni, which means Beloved Friend in Haida, specifically the X̱aayda Kil dialect from the southern part of the island.
 Lauren calls the land of the xʷməθkʷəy̓əm, Skwxwú7mesh, and səlilwətaɬ her second home, as an uninvited guest.
 It is with great care that she walks gently on the land of her cousins’ ancestors, knowing the responsibility her role as a guest carries.

-Lauren attended the University of British Columbia, prior to working in the areas of health governance, public relations, and education.
-She specialized in Issues Management for several organizations, most significantly for two years as Issues Manager with the National Inquiry into Missing and Murdered Indigenous Women and Girls.
-Lauren has been involved in the MMIWG2S movement from a very young age, including advocacy, activism and support work in the downtown eastside of Vancouver.
-Lauren’s previous roles at UBC include Manager, Indigenous Initiatives at the Sauder School of Business and Indigenous Support Specialist and Educator at the Sexual Violence Prevention and Response Office (SVPRO).
+Lauren attended UBC prior to working in the areas of health governance, public relations, and education.
+She has been involved in the MMIWG2S movement from a very young age, including advocacy, activism and support work in the Downtown Eastside of Vancouver.
+Her previous roles at UBC include Manager, Indigenous Initiatives at the Sauder School of Business and Indigenous Support Specialist and Educator at the Sexual Violence Prevention and Response Office (SVPRO).
 Currently, Lauren is an Educational Consultant: Anti-Racist and Indigenous Initiatives with the Centre for Teaching, Learning and Technology, Indigenous Initiatives team, at UBC.

 Lisa Gibson (she/her)